 WATCH: The week in review

-He also pointed a finger at the government to lower the cost of capital by reining in debt.
+And public-sector unions are now gearing up for a fight with the government and taxpayers, who pay the bloated wage bill, as they demand above-inflation increases while the country’s debt to GDP ratio soars towards 100%.

-In a week where former deputy governor of the Reserve Bank Daniel Mminele — the CEO of Absa — parted ways with the board under a cloud of unanswered questions, and Tokyo Sexwale accused the bank of being part of a conspiracy in what can only seriously be considered to be a Nigerian 419 scam, there’s never a dull moment.
+Both events challenge the reform narrative, which is a critical bellwether for much-needed business confidence.
+This while the world’s largest economy is recovering at breakneck speed.
+US GDP increased at a 6.4% annualised rate last quarter.
+The biggest first-quarter increase in growth since 1984.

-Michael Avery is joined by Warwick Lucas, chief investment officer at Galileo Asset Managers; and Raymond Parsons, professor in the School of Business and Governance at North West University.
+To review the week that was, Michael Avery is joined by Warwick Lucas, chief investment officer at Galileo Asset Managers; and Raymond Parsons, professor at the School of Business and Governance at North West University.

-Michael Avery talks to a panel about the Reserve Bank and it's roll in SA's economy
+Michael Avery and guests review the political economy during the last week as the president appeared before the Zondo Commission

 Would you like to comment on this article or view other readers' comments?